crystallabs/crysterm/documentation/decorations.md

 In Crysterm:

-- Everything is (or will be) in `style.border`.
-The property `border` will not exist on widget.
+Everything is in `style.border`.
+The property `border` does not exist on widget.

-- Default border type is `BorderType::Line`, not bg'
+Default border type is `BorderType::Line`, not 'bg'.

-There is a difference in default border color in Blessed and Crysterm.
-Blessed defaults to border's background color being 'black', unless specifically overriden.

-In Crysterm, everything style-related has been consolidated into `self.style`, and this is a recursive structure -- if `style.border` is set, it will be used for the border.
-If it is not set, calling `self.style.border` will fallback to `self.style`.

-Thus, in Crysterm border will by default be drawn using the same background color as the widget, and not black.
+Border can be applied to each 4 sides individually (although see TODO.md for border-related issues).

+Border can have thickness greater than 1.
+Currently this renders the same as padding does (i.e. the border is rendered just in the outermost cells.)
+In the future this could be improved, so that the border repeats in all cells that make up the border.
+(See how this would interoperate with option `dock_borders`, because repeating a border over more cells would probably get detected as something where docking would be performed.)

 Additionally, in Crysterm there is `Crysterm::Style.default`.
 This default instance of style can be modified and will automatically apply to all widgets that do not have style specifically overriden.